London, KY Wrongful Death Attorney

 Being prematurely robbed of a loved one’s company is one of the greatest tragedies any of us can endure, and the grief that follows may be even more intolerable when we know that another person or party is responsible.

 Under Kentucky state law, if you have reason to believe that the negligence or misconduct of a driver, property owner, healthcare professional, or corporation led to the death of a family member, you have the right to file a wrongful death suit on their behalf.
-At Bentley, George & Sparks, we know that no amount of legal action is going to bring your loved one back, but we believe that by holding irresponsible individuals and companies accountable for their actions, survivors can reduce the chances of similar tragedies befalling another family in the future.
+At Bruce Bentley, Attorney At Law, we know that no amount of legal action is going to bring your loved one back, but we believe that by holding irresponsible individuals and companies accountable for their actions, survivors can reduce the chances of similar tragedies befalling another family in the future.

 Filing a successful wrongful death suit also allows family members to receive damages that can be used to help pay for medical bills, lost income, and funeral expenses related to an unexpected loss.
 It may be hard to consider pursuing legal action while you and your family are overcome with grief, but the sooner you speak to an experienced London wrongful death attorney, the better chance you have of receiving financial compensation for your loss.